Successfully further educate digitally

 E-learning for companies

-E-learning is now indispensable in adult education.
+E-learning is now hardly imaginable in adult education.
 About 91% of German companies use digital teaching methods and have already implemented e-learning in their businesses.
-The main goal: successfully further educate employees – with the help of simple technology and self-directed learning methods.
+The big goal: successfully educating employees – with simple technology and self-directed learning methods.

 The numbers speak for themselves: Only a few companies in the DACH region still rely solely on in-person training.
-Instead, the majority now utilizes various digital training offers and learning methods, in line with the introduction of E-Learning.
+Instead, the majority now use various digital continuing education offerings and learning methods, in line with the introduction of E-Learning.
 Companies often combine E-Learning with a suitable learning platform.
-But why is that?
-Find out more about the advantages and disadvantages of E-Learning now.
+But why exactly?
+Learn more about the advantages and disadvantages of E-Learning now.

 Advantages and Disadvantages of Pure E-Learning

-Like everything, E-Learning has its disadvantages as well.
-However, it should be noted that there is not just ONE E-Learning.
+Like everything, E-Learning has its drawbacks as well.
+However, it should be taken into account that there is not just ONE E-Learning.
 Because: E-Learning is not the same as E-Learning!

-Further education is just as individual as its participants themselves, so naturally also in the digital space.
-Compared to traditional training with pure presence, there are some advantages that make E-Learning as a digital learning method particularly effective and sustainable – especially for companies:
+Continuing education is just as individualized as the participants themselves, and this is naturally true in the digital space as well.
+Compared to traditional training with pure in-person attendance, there are, however, some advantages that make E-Learning as a digital learning method particularly effective and sustainable – especially for companies:

 Challenges in E-Learning Compared to In-Person Learning